jls-github/git-skateboard-app/README.md

 - git branch - shows all branches and current branch
 - git checkout branch-name - switches to an already existing branch
-- git checkout -b branch-name - switches to a new branch
+- git checkout -b branch-name - creates a new branch and switches to that branch
 - git merge branch-name - merges the specified branch name into your current branch
 - git rebase branch name - rebases the specified branch into your current branch